testing-library/react-hooks-testing-library/docs/api-reference.md

 }
 ```

-The `current` value or the `result` will reflect the latest of whatever is returned from the
+The `current` value of the `result` will reflect the latest of whatever is returned from the
 `callback` passed to `renderHook`.
 Any thrown values from the latest call will be reflected in the
 `error` value of the `result`.
 The `all` value is an array containing all the returns (including the
 most recent) from the callback.
 These could be `result` or an `error` depending on what the callback